kusari-network/kusari-docs/docs/validator-guides/validator.md

 !!! success
     Congratulations!
 You implemented a fundamental layer of protection.

-### Install Kusari testnet Validator binaries
+### Install Kusari Validator binaries
-The following command will fetch / download the Kusari Testnet validator binaries and copy them to a specific folder.
+The following command will fetch / download the Kusari validator binaries and copy them to a specific folder.
 Check your ubuntu version and choose the correct file for it. [check your ubuntu version and choose the correct file for it](https://download.starkleytech.com/swapdex)

 ```